learnable-content/NoSQL-series/README.md

 - Comparing NoSQL to traditional relational databases
 - Common principles of NoSQL databases
 - Use cases for NoSQL databases
-- The Course sample application
+- The course sample application

 ## Scaling, performance and orchestrating large data sets and clusters